Man at center of French soul-searching on life support dies

-PARIS (AP) — A man who was in a vegetative state for 11 years yet at the center of a bitter dispute that divided his family and French courts, and provoked national soul-searching over how to deal with terminally ill patients, died on Thursday.
+PARIS (AP) — A French man who was in a vegetative state for 11 years while his wife and parents disagreed over his continued medical care died Thursday, and a prosecutor quickly ordered an autopsy and an investigation.

-Vincent Lambert, 42, died in a hospital nine days after doctors stopped providing artificial feeding and hydration, ending years of legal flip-flopping over whether to keep him alive.
+Vincent Lambert, 42, died in a hospital east of Paris nine days after doctors stopped providing artificial feeding and hydration and following years of contrary court rulings over whether medical interventions should prolong his life.

+A 2008 car crash left Lambert in a vegetative state, and he needed to receive nutrition to sustain him by artificial means.
+Lambert's parents, Pierre and Viviene, fought relentlessly to keep their son alive.

+The traditionalist Catholic couple filed a legal complaint for attempted murder on July 4 to prevent actions that would lead to his death.
+Their lawyers had said a homicide complaint would be filed when he died.

-Stopping treatment came four days after France's highest court quashed a Paris court decision to resume feeding so the United Nations could examine the case.
+Lambert's treatment was suspended after France's highest court overturned a Paris court's decision to resume the artificial feeding so a United Nations committee on the rights of people with disabilities could examine the case

-His nephew, Francois Lambert, expressed relief, saying that "it's the rational that takes over."
+Lambert's wife, Rachel, had argued he should be allowed to die and supported withholding artificial nutrition.
+A nephew who emerged as the spokesman for the side of the family with that view, Francois Lambert, expressed relief Thursday, saying "it's the rational that takes over."

-"We've been ready for years," said the nephew who has emerged as a spokesman for the side of the family, including Lambert's wife, who felt that their loved one should be allowed to die.
-Lambert's parents, traditionalist Catholics, fought relentlessly to keep their son alive.
-They argued that Vincent was disabled and wanted him put in a facility that deals with disabilities.

 The case has drawn attention around Europe.